-We only launched in April, so are much newer than our well-established competitors.
-But we built our insurance subscription around customers who don’t have insurance as it doesn’t work for them.
+We may be much newer than our well-established competitors, but we built our insurance subscription around customers who don’t have insurance as it doesn’t work for them.
 It’s a new way of insuring your stuff, and people appreciate that flexibility.

 Also, don’t be afraid to experiment and ask for feedback.
 As a smaller company, you might be a lot better acquainted with your customers so you can ask for their insight.
 That can be invaluable.

-Phil Rummery, owner of PDR Group, based in Royal Tunbridge Wells
+4. Phil Rummery, managing director of PDR Group, based in Royal Tunbridge Wells

-Desiree Anderson, owner of Crest Coaching and HR, based in Guildford
+5. Desiree Anderson, founder and managing director of Crest Leadership Coaching, based in Guildford

-A lot of small businesses struggle to attract and retain talent when pitted against the big companies.
+A lot of small businesses struggle to attract and retain talent when pitted against big companies.

 Incentivise staff with a refer-a-friend scheme to fill key gaps.
 Be creative about when and how certain jobs can be done and use any shortages as an opportunity to bond the existing staff to the organisation by making them feel valued and involved.

-Make sure you schedule in some fun activities so that people don't suffer from burnout.
+Make sure you schedule some fun activities so that people don't suffer from burnout.

 Get on board

-Remember to keep the spirit of #SmallBizSaturday burning all year by supporting your local small business heroes.
-And if you happen to be a small business owner yourself, do reach out if you could benefit from setting up a share scheme to accelerate your growth through 2022.
+Remember to keep the spirit of #SmallBizSatUK burning all year by supporting your local small business heroes.